subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 9: Modeling the Energy Function of a collection of interacting nodes using a Transformer based Artificial Neural Network

 The basic premis of EBMs is that samples from the complex multi-modal probability distribution for the system state, when the system is in equilibrium, can be generated by using a system of interacting nodes, and allowing the system to settle to a minimum energy state.
-We will use the notation $y = (y(1),...,y(N))$ for the vector state $y$ of this system, where $y(i)$ is the state of the $i^{th}$ node.
+We will use the notation $x = (x(1),...,x(N))$ for the vector state $y$ of this system, where $y(i)$ is the state of the $i^{th}$ node.
-When the system is in equilibrium the probability distribution of the state $(y(1),...,y(N))$ is connected to the energy for the system by the Boltzmann distribution
+When the system is in equilibrium the probability distribution of the state $(x(1),...,x(N))$ is connected to the energy for the system by the Boltzmann distribution

-$$ p(y(1),...,y(N)) = {\exp^{-E(y(1),...,y(N))}\over Z} $$
+$$ p(x(1),...,x(N)) = {\exp^{-E(x(1),...,x(N))}\over Z} $$

-where $E(y(1),...,y(N))$ is the energy for the state at a point where the energy is at a minimum and Z is the partition function (please see [Part 1](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech1.html) for a derivation of this equation.
+where $E(x(1),...,x(N))$ is the energy for the state at a point where the energy is at a minimum and Z is the partition function (please see [Part 1](https://subirvarma.github.io/GeneralCognitics/2025/11/24/statmech1.html) for a derivation of this equation.

 When the system is initialized from a non-equilibrium state, its nodes interact with one another, and gradually the interactions cause the energy to decrease until equilibrium is reached at which point the probability distribution of the system state is given by this equation.

-The advantage of modeling using EBMs is that we need not worry about the details of how the nodes interact with one another, and instead focus on the energy function $E(x_1,...,x_N)$.
+The advantage of modeling using EBMs is that we need not worry about the details of how the nodes interact with one another, and instead focus on the energy function $E(x(1),...,x(N)$.
 If we are able to model the energy function using an artificial neural network based function approximator, such as a transformer (see above figure), then this enables us to generate samples that follow the same distribution as the data used to train the energy model.
 This is similar to the idea of using Statistical Mechanics to model  systems containing millions of interacting nodes.
 In both cases we ignore the behaviort of individual nodes and focus on the macro behavior of the collection by directly modeling the system energy function.

 In the context of using this idea to model biological brains:
-I am hypothesizing that there is a set of neurons $(y(1),...,y(N))$ in the brain whose equilibrium state results in the image that we see, in the case of perception.
+I am hypothesizing that there is a set of neurons $(x(1),...,x(N))$ in the brain whose equilibrium state results in the image that we see, in the case of perception.
 When something in the environment changes, for example if a new object comes into our field of view, then this causes these neurons to transition to a non-equilibrium state.
 They subsequently interact with each other and settle into a new equilibrium state that takes the new object into account.
 Focusing on the energy function as opposed to the interconnection between neurons (called the connectome), enables us to bypass the intractable problem to figuring out the connectome topology, with the more tractable one of approximating the brain's energy function using a function approximator.